 - Be aware of the symptoms of heat exhaustion.
 Get to a cool place if you have any of these symptoms.

 - Drink some water every 15 minutes, even if you don’t feel thirsty.

 - Have a vehicle emergency kit.
 If your vehicle breaks down or gets stuck in melted asphalt, you’ll need to have supplies to stay safe.
 See a checklist here.

 - Consider a face mask.
 When heat and oxygen mix with pollutants like car exhaust, the amount of dangerous ozone created gets worse.
 You can even see the pollution on these hot days in the form of haze.
 Wearing an N95 face mask will filter out 95% of airborne particles.

 9. Be Ready for Power Outages

 When the temperatures get high, more people turn on their air conditioning.
-The increase spike in electric usage can blow the grid.
-This is what happened during the 2009 heat wave in Melbourne, Australia.
+The increased spike in electric usage can blow the grid.
+This is what happened during the 2009 heatwave in Melbourne, Australia.

-Without power to run AC or fans, people find themselves unable to keep cool and can succumb to heat stroke.
-To stay safe, have a plan for staying cool if the power goes out during a heat wave.
+Without the power to run AC or fans, people find themselves unable to keep cool and can succumb to heatstroke.
+To stay safe, have a plan for staying cool if the power goes out during a heatwave.

 - Get a generator.
 Portable generators can be used to run wall AC units or electric fans.
 Make sure you know how to use the generator safely and have extension cords rated for it.